Hood River Soaring Work-Study Program

 WHO QUALIFIES FOR WORK-STUDY?

 Any person between the ages of 13-25 who is a member of HRS may qualify for work-study.
-The first step is to submit the Work-Study Application.
+25 year old students may earn credits up to their 26th birthday.
+The first step to qualify is to submit the Work-Study Application.
 As soon as the application is approved the student may begin earning credits.

 In order to use their credits to pay for services, students must: